alwaysai/multi-stream-framework/README.md

 ```

 ## Notes
-* Configuration files used for the application can be found under the config directory
+* Configuration files used for the application can be found under the `config` directory
-* Configuration can be customed handled at the application level.
+* Configuration can be custom handled at the application level.
 Examples of that can be found in the `config.py` scripts for each application in the applications directory.
 * `app_shared.py` script contains shared resources that would be shared between applications.
 * The detector application is configured to run with `test.mp4` in the `videos` directory.
 Please add a sample video in the directory to run or set it to appropriate path in the configuration file.